 I blithely watched the police argue over who was the primary officer at the scene and who actually pronounced Sabrina dead in the first place.
 Then I watched as they all made excuses as to why none of them had bothered checking for a pulse themselves.
 I watched as Labrecht deftly slipped out the door, probably hoping no one would remember he was there.
 And I watched the ambulance pull away from the house as the foster dad stared in relieved astonishment.

 In the following few days, the police department evolved a story in which at the time of their arrival, Sabrina’s pulse was too faint for anyone to feel.
+Furthermore, the first officer at the scene swore up and down that the girl was super cold to the touch and that’s why he opted to cancel the initial medical response.
+(If paramedics had initially come to the scene, they would have put the EKG on her right away and the whole crisis would have been averted.)
 My theory is simply that cops are shit at taking pulses.
 But it’s okay because it’s not actually their job and they’re not trained to do it.
 I’m sure if I tried to arrest someone, I’d fuck that up, too.

 I later found out that, at the hospital, Sabrina admitted to taking half a bottle of extra strength Tylenol the night before with the intention of committing suicide.
 When she woke up the following morning she threw her farewell note away, figuring she failed at everything, even killing herself.
 Little did she realize as she got ready for school, that the Tylenol had gone to work at annihilating her liver while she slept.
 This explained why she suddenly got dizzy and passed out in the living room on her way out the door.
 If much more time had passed, she would have suffered irreversible liver damage and possibly death.
 But yours truly pulled her back from the abyss with a classic sternal rub.